pixelastic/aberlaas/docs/src/setup/circleci.md

 You will need a `CIRCLECI_TOKEN` environment variable for this command to correctly follow your repository.
 If no such token is available, the URL to manually follow the project will be displayed.

+Add the `--no-circleci` flag to `aberlaas setup` if you don't want to configure CircleCI on a project.

 To go further with CircleCI, you can check [on-circle](https://projects.pixelastic.com/on-circle/).
 It provides